Timing of sex for pregnancy

 When to have sex

-You’re most likely to get pregnant if you have sex in the days around ovulation (when an egg is realised from the ovary), with the day before and day after being the most fertile.
+You’re most likely to get pregnant if you have sex in the days around ovulation (when an egg is released from the ovary), with the day before and the day after being the most fertile days.

 - An egg lives for about 12-24 hours after being released.
 The egg must be fertilised by a sperm during this time for you to get pregnant.

-- Sperm can live for around 5 days inside a woman’s body, so if you’ve had sex in the few days before ovulation, the sperm can ‘wait’ for the egg to be released.
+- Sperm can live for up to 7 days inside a woman’s body, so if you’ve had sex in the few days before ovulation, the sperm can ‘wait’ for the egg to be released.

 This is called your 'fertile window'.
 We can help you calculate this with our ovulation calculator tool.